-Child & Adult Care Food Program (CACFP)

-The Child & Adult Care Food Program (CACFP) may reimburse child care programs for the cost of offering nutritious meals and snacks.
+Child & Adult Care Food Program (CACFP) The Child & Adult Care Food Program (CACFP) may reimburse child care programs for the cost of offering nutritious meals and snacks.
 CACFP is operated by the Missouri Department of Health and Senior Services (DHSS) and funded by US Department of Agriculture.
 To be eligible for CACFP, a program must be licensed with DESE or be registered for the Child Care Subsidy program with the Department of Social Services.
 Learn more about CACFP and find your local sponsoring organization on the DHSS website.

-MO Source Link

-Explore the funding information provided here, including types of funding to consider, grant and loan opportunities, and resources to help improve credit.
+MO Source Link Explore the funding information provided here, including types of funding to consider, grant and loan opportunities, and resources to help improve credit.
 Visit MO Source Link's website to learn more.

-Missouri Child Care Subsidy Program

-We highly encourage all child care businesses to register with DESE, so you can receive payment for child care services provided to families that are eligible for Child Care Subsidy.
+Missouri Child Care Subsidy Program We highly encourage all child care businesses to register with DESE, so you can receive payment for child care services provided to families that are eligible for Child Care Subsidy.
 There are a variety of benefits associated with registering to accept subsidy.
 By becoming registered to accept Child Care Subsidy, you may increase the number of families interested in your program.
 Programs accepting subsidy are also often eligible to participate in additional programs that help support the program, educators, and the children served!

-Click here to find Information on how to become a subsidy provider and use the below checklists to help you complete your registration:

-Child Care Subsidy Provider Checklist

-For more information contact DESE Office of Childhood, Quality Programs Section at 573-526-3011 or CCsubsidyagreements@dese.mo.gov.

-Collaborate with your local Head Start Program

-Head Start provides child care services, often in collaboration with child care centers and in-home child care.
+Click here to find Information on how to become a subsidy provider and use the below checklists to help you complete your registration: Child Care Subsidy Provider Checklist For more information contact DESE Office of Childhood, Quality Programs Section at 573-526-3011 or CCsubsidyagreements@dese.mo.gov.
+Collaborate with your local Head Start Program Head Start provides child care services, often in collaboration with child care centers and in-home child care.
 To learn more about Head Start- Child Care Partnerships, visit the Administration for Children and Family's website.
 Contact your nearest Head Start grantee to discuss partnership opportunities.
 The list of grantees in Missouri can be found on the Missouri Head Start website.

-Small Business Loans

-Missouri Department of Economic Development- Small Business Loan Program offers low-interest direct loans help small businesses take steps toward expanding and creating jobs.

-First Children's Finance

-First Children's Finance is a nonprofit lender committed to serving the unique needs of family child care and child care centers.
+First Children's Finance First Children's Finance is a nonprofit lender committed to serving the unique needs of family child care and child care centers.
 They offer small business loans exclusively to the child care industry, with flexible, trustworthy financing that meets the needs of child care businesses.
 Each and every one of their loans includes technical assistance specific to child care business management.

-Community Development Financial Institutions (CDFIs)

-CDFIs are private financial institutions that provide responsible, affordable loans to small businesses underserved by mainstream finance.
+Community Development Financial Institutions (CDFIs) CDFIs are private financial institutions that provide responsible, affordable loans to small businesses underserved by mainstream finance.
 Find the CDFIs that serve Missouri by using this CDFI Locator.

-Grant Opportunities

-When grants are available through the state, Child Care Aware of Missouri is here to help providers with technical assistance to complete those grant applications.
-Follow our weekly email to learn about technical assistance opportunities by subscribing on our website Here.
+Grant Opportunities When grants are available through the state, Child Care Aware of Missouri is here to help providers with technical assistance to complete those grant applications.
+Follow our weekly email to learn about technical assistance opportunities by subscribing on our website.

-LEGAL, TAX, AND INSURANCE CONSIDERATIONS
+15

+Legal, Tax, and Insurance Considerations

 Legal, tax, and insurance considerations are important pieces in building a stable business.
 Please keep in mind, information provided here is not legal advice.
-Child Care Aware[®] of Missouri is not a tax, insurance or legal entity.
+Child Care Aware® of Missouri is not a tax, insurance or legal entity.
 You should consult with an expert for further advice on these topics.